mohit2978/Java/002.eazybytes/section_13_take_input/README.md

 }
 ```
+if you have a string as input we use `nextLine()` do not  use `next()` for string as next() only reads first word and after space it will give error!!

+here we need not handle IOException unlike BufferedReader as Scanner itself handles that!!

 ## Java Logging

+Problems with System.out.println() in Production:
+- No Log Levels

+    System.out.println() prints everything to standard output without differentiating between INFO, DEBUG, WARN, ERROR, etc.

+    Logs should have severity levels so you can filter them based on importance.
+- No Flexibility

+    You can't easily control where the logs go (console, file, external logging systems like ELK, Splunk, or CloudWatch).

+    Logs should be configurable for different environments (development, testing, production).
+- Performance Issues

+    System.out.println() is synchronous and slow because it directly writes to the console.

+    In high-performance applications (like web servers handling thousands of requests per second), logging frameworks handle output more efficiently.
+- Lack of Formatting and Context

+    Logging frameworks allow structured logs with timestamps, thread names, and contextual information.

+    Example:
+`
+log.info("User {} logged in at {}", username, LocalDateTime.now());`
+- Difficult to Disable or Redirect

+    If you use System.out.println(), you can't easily turn off or redirect logs without modifying the code.

+    With a logging framework, you can change settings in a config file (e.g., logback.xml, log4j.properties) without touching the code.

 Logging is an essential aspect of software development, providing insight into the behavior of applications during runtime.
 In Java, the `java.util.logging` package offers a straightforward logging solution that comes bundled with the JDK.
 ### Features
 - Logging configuration